adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 If you have visual class names all over the HTML, then there is no reliable way to target particular elements and act upon them.

+## Because it provides meaningful hooks for Javascript to enhance.

+Just like these hooks help automated testing, they are also useful to enhance behaviour with Javascript.
+Visual class names can't be used as a reliable way to target modules or components.

 ## Because of general maintainance concerns.

 If you name something based on what it is, you won't have to touch the HTML again i.e. a heading is always a heading, no matter what it *looks* like.